NeotokyoRebuild/neo/README.md

 After that, it should be able to compile.
 For debugger/running configuration, refer to: [CONTRIBUTING.md - Debugging - Qt Creator 13 (Linux)](CONTRIBUTING.md#qt-creator-13-linux)

 #### CLI (with ninja, Windows + Linux)
+##### Windows prerequisite
-If on Windows, make sure the "x86 Native Tools Command Prompt for VS2022" is used instead of the default.
+Make sure the "x86 Native Tools Command Prompt for VS2022" is used instead of the default.

+##### Linux prerequisite - Steam Runtime 3 "Sniper" Container
+Just download and use the OCI image for Docker/Podman/Toolbx:
+* [Docker](https://www.docker.com/): `sudo docker pull registry.gitlab.steamos.cloud/steamrt/sniper/sdk`
+* [Podman](https://podman.io/): `podman pull registry.gitlab.steamos.cloud/steamrt/sniper/sdk`
+* [Toolbx](https://containertoolbx.org/): `toolbox create -i registry.gitlab.steamos.cloud/steamrt/sniper/sdk sniper; toolbox enter sniper`

+Depending on the terminal, you may need to install an additional terminfo in the container just to make it usable.
+The container is based on Debian 11 "bullseye", just look for and install the relevant terminfo package if needed.

+##### CLI Building steps
 Using with the ninja build system, to build NT;RE using the CLI can be done with:

 ```
 $ cd /PATH_TO_REPO/neo/mp/src